>

 Dave and Toni Arthur recorded The Cuckoo under the assumed name of the Strollers for a Fontana pop-folk single issued in July 1965.
 This single was included in 2009 on the CD reissue of their Transatlantic LP Morning Stands on Tiptoe.

-Anne Briggs recorded The Cuckoo in 1971 for her album Anne Briggs.
-Like all tracks from this album it was reissued on her two compilations Classic Anne Briggs and A Collection; and this recording was also included in the Topic Sampler No 8, English Garland.
+Anne Briggs recorded The Cuckoo in 1971 for her eponymous Topic album Anne Briggs.
+Like all tracks from this album it was reissued on her two compilations Classic Anne Briggs (Fellside 1990) and A Collection (Topic 1999); this recording was also included in 1972 on the Topic Sampler No 8, English Garland.
 A.L.
-Lloyd commented in her original album’s sleeve notes:
+Lloyd noted on the original album:

 An ambiguous bird, herald of spring and harbinger of cuckoldry, is the hero of this most typical of all English-language lyrical songs.
 It too is made up of floating verses that zip equally well into a score of other songs.
 For some reason the song found relatively little favour in Scotland, but it has been one of the commonest of all lyrics in England, Ireland, and upland America.
 Anne’s set is one of several Irish versions.